TaPhuocHai/mailjet_automation_tool/README.md

 Open our VPN connection and run
 > python mailjet_automation.py

-## Update functionality:
+## Update Logs:

 - 2020-04-08:
   - Autoconnection to VPN: The programs will automatically connect VPN for you.

     All you need to do is to configure the correct name of your VPN connection.
     Please change the value of the constant VPN in the .env file to the correct name.

+- 2020-04-12:
+  - Add a script to fetch nondeliveries + spams emails per sent campaign

+## Features:
+### Fetch nondeliveries + spams emails per sent campaign
+This script fetch_campaigns_contacts.py will help you download all nondelivered contacts and those contacts mark your sent campaign message as spam.
+Main functionalities:
+- Multiple select different accounts via console style interaction
+- Allow fetching contacts from sent campaigns based on time range using your local time
+- The nondelivered + spam contacts automatically go to the exclusion list

+Be sure to install dependencies
+> pip install -r requirements.txt
+Steps to use:
+1. Create a copy of the file api-example.json, change it to api.json
+2. Edit the file api.json:
+  Place the account name as key and the api key and api secret as value.
+You must place a colon to seperate api key and api secret
+3. Run the script using command:
+> python fetch_campaigns_contacts.py

+The scripts will give you the file(s) with format:
+<your account stored in the api.json file>_deliveries+spams.xlsx
+Each file might contains:
+  - sheet(s) named after sent_campaign_id, which contains all non-delivered contacts along with contacts mark your sent campaign message as spam.
+  - "all_nondelivery" sheet contains the combination of all non-delivered contacts and spams